 If Network Policy is enabled, one end of the veth pair is attached to the Pod and the other to

-Additionally, invoking the following in the toolbox container shows that there is not a Linux bridge device named
+Running the following command in the toolbox container shows that there is not a Linux bridge device named

 The iptables rules that facilitate forwarding within the cluster differ from one scenario to the other.
 It is important to have this distinction in mind during detailed troubleshooting of connectivity issues.